The current healthcare space has created confusion about health insurance -not only among healthcare providers but also among patients.

 Current Challenges of Insurance Eligibility Verification

 Healthcare providers in the U.S. lose up to $125 billion a year owing to inferior billing practices.
-Findings from Remit Data, claims that two of the top five claim denial reasons were insurance-coverage related –the culprit being insurance eligibility verification.
+Findings from Remit Data, claim that two of the top five claim denial reasons were insurance-coverage related –the culprit being insurance eligibility verification.
 Millions of claim denials occur because the eligibility verification has not been completed or there is no coverage for the patient under this plan.

 Overall the claims are rejected or delayed due to partial or inaccurate information given by the patients during their visits to the healthcare provider or when the existing coverage details are not updated by the healthcare provider.
-This leads to delayed pay-outs, increased A/R (accounts receivable) time, and also decrease in the cash flow; this leads to the resubmission of claims and finally claim denials.
+This leads to delayed pay-outs, increased A/R (accounts receivable) time, and also a decrease in the cash flow; this leads to the resubmission of claims and finally claim denials.
 Consequently, there is a backlog of ARs